LingQi000809/robot_competition_2020/Milestone 3/milestone-3.md

 - The robot stops at the corner of the square!

 ### ATTEMPT 2
-SOLUTIONS:

 **BANG-BANG**
-- I increase the error threshold from 500 to 1000, which means that the speed only changes when the reading of the line is smaller than 1500 or larger than 3500.
+- I increased the error threshold from 500 to 1000, which meant that the speed only changed when the reading of the line was smaller than 1500 or larger than 3500.

 **Turn at the corner**
 I had several ideas to deal with this one:
 1) A timer recording the duration that the error remains to be 2500.